wennnerd/Machine-Learning/README.md

-# Basic of Machine Learning
+# Learning basic of Machine Learning